jpb111/jpb111-vhdmedia_sms-zoho-crm-webhook/README.md

 1. Go to Setup > Automation > Actions > Webhooks.
-2. n the Webhooks page, click Configure Webhook.
+2. In the Webhooks page, click Configure Webhook.
 3. Give a name and description for the webhook.
 4. Choose Method as POST
 5. Enter the VHDMEDIA given api URI to notify